Walk, scramble or climb -

 To see our booking conditions and more detailed information click the link below.

 To book the hut, please click the view availability button below and contact booking@carndearg.org.
 Alternatively, you can call Ken Wright our Hut Booking Secretary on 07933 658263.
+Please make sure you define your club, association or mountaineering affiliation when booking.

 If you are a small party, and the date you are seeking is showing as booked, contact our Hut Booking Secretary, as two small parties can be comfortably accommodated at the same.